Guardian Angels Church (Manistee, Michigan): Description

-Guardian Angels Church is a Gothic Revival architecture Gothic Revival brick structure.
+Guardian Angels Church is a Gothic Revival brick structure.
 The brickwork is highly decorative, and contains multiple patterns, banding, and corbelling.
 The main façade is dominated by a large centrally located bell tower, which at 180 feet is the tallest structure in Manistee.
 The tower contains an integrated four-sided clock and a large rose window.
 It is topped with a shingled steeple and a fourteen-foot white cross.
 The bell tower is flanked by stepped parapets on which are square turrets with open galleries.
 At the bottom of the tower is a front entrance consisting of two eight-foot-tall wooden doors.
 Two additional single doors flank the central entrance.
 Above these are symmetrical stained glass windows.
 All window and door entrances feature a round arch top.

 The church is built in basilica form, and contains a high altar at one end surrounded by a large rounded apse.
 The nave seats four hundred fifty people.
 There are six large stained glass windows along either side of the sanctuary, and six stained glass windows behind eyebrow windows above the nave.
 A balcony is located at the rear, and originally provided seating space for an additional two hundred persons, It was converted to house a 1910 Henry Reinisch pipe organ in a quarter sawn oak encasement.